-- a) Applicability: A runway centre line marking should be provided on a paved runway. - b) Location: A runway centre line marking should be located along the centre line of the runway between the runway designation marking as shown in Figure L-1, except when interrupted as given in CS ADR-DSN.L.560. - c) Characteristics: - 1) A runway centre line marking should consist of a line of uniformly spaced stripes and gaps.
+b) Location: A runway centre line marking should be located along the centre line of the runway between the runway designation marking as shown in Figure L-1, except when interrupted as given in CS ADR-DSN.L.560.

+1) A runway centre line marking should consist of a line of uniformly spaced stripes and gaps.
 The length of a stripe plus a gap should be not less than 50 m or more than 75 m.
-The length of each stripe should be at least equal to the length of the gap or 30 m, whichever is greater. - 2) The width of the stripes should be not less than: - (i) 0.90 m on precision approach Category II and III runways;
+The length of each stripe should be at least equal to the length of the gap or 30 m, whichever is greater.

+2) The width of the stripes should be not less than:

+(i) 0.90 m on precision approach Category II and III runways;

-- (ii) 0.45 m on non-precision approach runways where the code number is 3 or 4, and precision approach Category I runways; and - (iii) 0.30 m on non-precision approach runways where the code number is 1 or 2, and on non-instrument runways.
+(ii) 0.45 m on non-precision approach runways where the code number is 3 or 4, and precision approach Category I runways; and a) Applicability: A threshold marking should be provided at the threshold of a runway.

+(iii) 0.30 m on non-precision approach runways where the code number is 1 or 2, and on non-instrument runways.